 This Sector Plan supports the creation of a standing committee or an advisory group to address implementation of this Sector Plan.
-The formation of any new standing committee or advisory group should be initiated by the Board of the Bethesda Urban Partnership.
+The formation of any new standing committee or advisory group should be staffed by the Planning Department in close coordination with the Board of the Bethesda Urban Partnership.